 Secure Socket Tunneling Protocol (SSTP) transports a PPP tunnel over a TLS channel.
 The use of TLS over TCP port 443 allows SSTP to pass through virtually all firewalls and proxy servers.

-Let`s take a look at SSTP connection mechanism:
+Let`s take a look at the SSTP connection mechanism:

 - A TCP connection is established from client to server (by default on port 443);